kcartlidge/migratable-go/README.md

 data you use it for structural changes like adding indexes or extra columns, or for adding things to look-up lists etc.

+- Pre-built binaries; not dependent on Go
+- It fits any ecosystem (eg Go, Python, Node, .Net etc)
+- And it's easy to configure, needing only:
+  - A connection string in an environment variable
+  - A folder with named migrations using up/down SQL scripts
+- Your database structure can be version-controlled
+- Roll your database backwards as well as forwards
+- Seed/pre-populate, update, or remove data
+- Run in transactions for atomic up/down

 ### Example migration scripts structure

 ```